- Why Chapter 13 Bankruptcy?

 If you have a car loan, these payments will be included in your Chapter 13 Plan payment you are responsible for making to the Trustee.
 Your Chapter 13 Plan may also provide for the Trustee to make pre-confirmation adequate protection payments to the creditor.
 Adequate protection payments are monthly payments to the creditor occurring after the filing of your case but before the Bankruptcy Court approves your Chapter 13 Plan.

 If you lease a vehicle and your Chapter 13 Plan provides for continuing the lease, you will be responsible for making all lease payments directly to the creditor.
-Before the Trustee will recommend your Chapter 13 Plan for approval by the Bankruptcy Court, you may be required to provide the Trustee with proof of your having made the monthly lease payments due the creditor since the filing of your bankruptcy case.
+Before the Trustee will recommend your Chapter 13 Plan for approval to the Bankruptcy Court, you may be required to provide the Trustee with proof of your having made the monthly lease payments due the creditor since the filing of your bankruptcy case.

 What if I owe someone in my family money?